 Never agree to attend an audition at a private residence or a hotel.

-If you can't take a friend along, someone needs to know where you are.
+Someone needs to know where you are.

 Before the day of the assignment or casting, make sure you tell a friend, relative or someone you live with where you're going, who you're meeting, and when you will be coming back.